 Looking for the best yule log cake recipe?
 It's right here.
 Buche De Noel is incredibly light and delicious.

 The Big Foot Yule log is the latest design 2020.
 It's made with a luscious Lemon jellyroll recipe, filled with whipped cream and Blackberry jam.
-The recipe is below.
+The recipe is below the first one.

-This is an all buttercream design.
-In the video you will see how to make a chocolate sponge cake.
+This video shows an all buttercream design.
+In the presentation you will see how to make a chocolate sponge cake.
 The filling, frosting and decorating is in the video too.

 Here are the written instructions on how to make this elegant dessert.
 The yule log cake recipe below is slightly different than the video.
 It has the addition of 2 tablespoons of cornstarch which I recommend.